 The law review is targeted at researchers, lawyers and policymakers.

-Thematic reports (up to six) produced each year by the network cover 28 Member States, Iceland, Liechtenstein and Norway and highlight specific issues by providing a deeper analysis of, and a consistent approach to, the practical impact of the EU directives covered by the network as well as potential gaps in transposition or implementation at the national level.
+Thematic reports produced each year by the network cover the EU Member States, Iceland, Liechtenstein and Norway and highlight specific issues by providing a deeper analysis of, and a consistent approach to, the practical impact of the EU directives covered by the network as well as potential gaps in transposition or implementation at the national level.

 Thematic reports can also serve as a basis for discussion at the network’s annual legal seminar, where key actors have the opportunity to come together to discuss fundamental legal issues.